 Image masking is a process of graphics software like Photoshop to hide some portions of an image and to reveal some portions.
 It is a non-destructive process of image editing.
 Most of the time it enables you to adjust and tweak the mask later if necessary.
 Very often, it is an efficient and more creative way of image manipulation services.

 There are mainly three types of masking in Photoshop –

 The layer mask is the type of mask people generally refer to when they talk about masking in Photoshop.
 We can hide or reveal portions of the images or we can change the opacity of the various portions of an image using masking.
 If we change the opacity of a layer from the layer panel’s opacity slider, the opacity of the whole image will be changed.

 Clipping masks use one layer to determine the visibility or transparency of another layer.
 For clipping mask we place a layer at the bottom of the layer we want to apply the transparency.
-From this bottom layer we control the visibility of the layer above.
+From this bottom layer, we control the visibility of the layer above.
 For the beginners, it may seem a bit contradictory if they compare the behavior of the clipping mask with the layer mask.
-It may seem like that clipping mask is working inversely comparing to the layer mask.
+It may seem like that clipping mask is working inversely compared to the layer mask.

 In the case of the layer mask, we paint using black color on the mask to make the pixels of the layer invisible; but with the clipping mask, we are doing the opposite.
 The top layer will be opaque or visible if the bottom layer has some pixels in that area.
 If the bottom layer doesn’t have any pixels, the pixels on the top layer will be transparent or invisible.